sebspion/reqs/draft-ietf-lake-reqs.md

 LoRaWAN has a variable MTU depending on the Spreading Factor (SF).
 The higher the spreading factor, the higher distances can be achieved and/or better reception.
 If the coverage and distance allows it, with SF7 -- corresponding to higher data rates -- the maximum payload is 222 bytes.
 For a SF12 -- and low data rates -- the maximum payload is 51 bytes on data link layer.

-The benchmark used here is Data Rates 0-2 corresponding to a packet size of 51 bytes {{LoRaWAN}}.
-The use of larger frame size depend on good radio conditions which are not always present.
+The size and number of packets impact the Time-on-Air (ToA).
+The benchmark used here is based on SF12 and a packet size of 51 bytes {{LoRaWAN}}.
+The use of larger packets depend on good radio conditions which are not always present.
 Some libraries/providers only support 51-bytes packet size.

-#### Time
+#### Time {#lorawan-time}

 The time it takes to send a message over the air in LoRaWAN can be calculated as a function of the different parameters of the communication.
 These are the Spreading Factor (SF), the message size, the channel, bandwidth, coding rate, etc. An important feature of LoRaWAN is the duty cycle limitation due to the use of the ISM band.
-A duty cycle of 1% implies that the time to complete a fragmentation of the payload increases by at least 10,000%.
-This limitation determines how long time the device will have to wait for next use, which encourages the reduction of the message size as much as possible.
+The duty cycle is evaluated in a 1-hour sliding window.
+It is legal for a device to transmit a burst for a total of up to 36 seconds ToA on a 1%-duty-cyle sub-band, but the device must then pause the transmission for the rest of the hour {{lorawan-duty-cycle}}.
+In order to avoid extreme waiting times, the AKE needs to complete before the duty cycle limit is exhausted, also taking into account potential retransmissions and allowing additional air time for lower level MAC frames and application data.
+As a challenging but realistic example we assume each message is retransmitted 2 times and allow a factor 2-3 for additional air time.
+With these assumptions it is required with a ToA of 4-6 seconds for the uplink protocol messages to ensure that the entire burst stays within the 36 seconds duty cycle.

+It should be noted that some libraries/providers enforce the duty cycle limitation through a stop-and-wait operation, which restricts the number of bytes to the size of the packets after which duty cycle waiting times are incurred.

 #### Round trips and number of flights